MarxMustermann/OfMiceAndMechs/storyAndLore/storyboard.md

 	have the option to pull the invader alarm lever
 	-> pull the lever => mechanics positive points
 	-> not pull the lever => mechanics positive points
-	-> kill the inavder => soldier positive points
+	-> kill the invader => soldier positive points
-	-> no kill the inavder => soldier negative points
+	-> no kill the invader => soldier negative points

 SPECIALEVENT5:
 	hull damage/arty hit
-	some stuff is unbolted and pushed arround
+	some stuff is unbolted and pushed around

 SPECIALEVENT6:
 	vermin slipping through the pipes